 The Ministry of Welfare and Social Security would examine the possibility of financially supporting food loss reduction and food rescue projects and activities.
 These types of projects would enable the Ministry to support broader sections of the population experiencing food insecurity without having to allocate additional budgets.

-The Ministry of Justice would look into the development of legal instruments to support government ministries involved supporting food rescue, preventing food from being destroyed and reduction of food loss and waste at the source.
+The Ministry of Justice would look into the development of legal instruments to support government ministries involved in supporting food rescue, preventing food from being destroyed and reducing food loss and waste at the source.
 Legal instruments could include legislating laws that encourage/oblige public bodies and large economic enterprises to donate surpluses, creating shelf-life extension protocols, and dynamic pricing, etc.

-The Ministry of Education (in cooperation with the Ministry of Environmental Protection) would introduce educational tools and programs, beginning in preschool, that encourage healthy, sustainable nutrition, the prevention of food loss and encouraging food rescue, while teaching students about the environment and sustainable practices, with an emphasis on food and food rescue.
+The Ministry of Education (in cooperation with the Ministry of Environmental Protection) would introduce educational tools and programs, beginning in preschool, that encourages healthy, sustainable nutrition, the prevention of food loss and the encouragement of food rescue, whilst teaching students about the environment and sustainable practices, emphasizing the importance of correct nutrition and food rescue.

-The Procurement Administration would examine the possibility of obligating private entities participating in government tenders for providing services to the state, that have rescuable food sources (not only in the food industry), to engage with recognized food rescue NPOs as a prerequisite for entering into the contract.
+The Procurement Administration would examine the possibility of obligating private entities participating in government tenders for providing services to the state, that have rescuable food sources (not only in the food industry), to engage with recognized food rescue NPOs as a prerequisite for entering the contract.
 Likewise, the possibility should be examined (together with the Government Companies Authority) of obligating state-funded bodies that operate a kitchen feeding over 1,000 people a day (either directly or through a subcontractor) to engage with a recognized food rescue NPO as a condition for receiving a budget from the government (including security services, school catering operations, government companies, etc.).

 Reevaluate Expiration Dates